aGGre55or/AROS_russian/README.md

 # AROS [Russian]

-## What's here?
+## Objectives

-Here are the files for supporting the Russian language in the AROS.
-The main objective of this project is to development of support for the Russian language on Amiga and updating language files in already installed AROS.
+The main objective of this project is to development of support for the russian language on Amiga and updating language files in already installed AROS.
+Here are the files for supporting the russian language in the AROS.

 ## Well-known problems